Heracol/TemperatureMonitor/README.md

 `%AppData%\TemperatureMonitor\settings.json`

+Notes:

+- Enabling Start with Windows adds an entry in Task Scheduler.
+- To manually remove, open Task Scheduler => find Temperature Monitor => delete the entry.

+## Uninstall

+Uninstalling is simple:

+- Disable auto-start in the app if enabled.
+- Delete TemperatureMonitor.exe.
+- If auto-start wasn’t disabled, remove the Task Scheduler entry manually (see Configuration above).

 ## Project Overview

 This project is written in C# (.NET 8) using Windows Forms and LibreHardwareMonitor for reading sensor data.